attractivechaos/kann/README.md

 ## Introduction

 KANN is a standalone 4-file library in C for constructing and training small to medium artificial neural networks such as [multi-layer perceptrons][mlp], [convolutional neural networks][cnn], [recurrent neural networks][rnn] (including [LSTM][lstm] and [GRU][gru]).
-It implements generic reverse-mode [automatic differentiation][ad] based on the concept of computational graph and allows to build topologically complex neural networks with recurrent, shared weights and multiple inputs/outputs/costs (e.g.
+It implements graph-based reverse-mode [automatic differentiation][ad] and allows to build topologically complex neural networks with recurrence, shared weights and multiple inputs/outputs/costs (e.g. [variational autoencoder][vae]).
-[variational autoencoder][vae]).
 KANN is flexible, portable, small and fairly efficient for its size.
 It can be used in research to experiment non-standard models or in production to deploy not-so-large neural networks with no extra dependencies other than the standard C library.

-### Background and motivations

-Mainstream deep learning frameworks often consist of over 100k lines of code by itself and additionally have multiple non-trivial dependencies such as Python, BLAS, ProtoBuf and HDF5.
-This makes it hard to deploy on older machines and difficult for general programmers to understand the internals.
-While there are several lightweight frameworks, they are still fairly heavy and lack important features (e.g. RNN) and flexibility (e.g. arbitrary weight sharing) of mainstream frameworks.
-It is cumbersome and sometimes impossible to use these lightweight frameworks to construct non-standard neural networks.

 ### Features